 Polyacrylamide and polyelectrolyte gels; rheology and dynamics under external fields; diffusion of small molecules in polymers and barrier properties; phenomena of critical gelation; deformation and orientation in networks.

+All cellulose composites, making plastics from waste and sustainable sources.
 Single Polymer Composites and multi-phase materials.
 Structure property investigations of polymer composites.
 Single polymer composites by hot compaction.
 Elastic and viscoelastic properties of short fibre composites.

 Macromolecular Dynamics.
 Theory, simulation and experiment on entangled dynamics and rheology; local dynamics in blends and heterogeneous fluids and at high pressure; dynamics of hyperbranched molecules and dendrimers; local modes in glassy polymers; molecular dynamics and predictive polymer processing, interpretation of neutron scattering for polymer dynamics.